BlogMoving to Colombia

 "Sofa in good condition" doesn't sell.
 "3-seater gray sofa, bought 2 years ago at Alkosto, no stains or tears, perfect for a small apartment, selling because I'm moving" does sell.
 Specificity builds trust.

-On platforms that sort listings by publication or update date, an old ad falls to the bottom of results.
-Refresh or edit it every week even if you don't change anything — that's the only way to keep it visible.
+On platforms that sort listings by date of posting or update, an old ad falls to the bottom of the results.
+Refresh or edit it every week even if you don't change anything—that's the only way it stays visible.

-If you're in the middle of a move: sell sooner than you think you need to
+If you are in the middle of a move: sell sooner than you think necessary

 Time is the enemy when it comes to selling during a move.
-What doesn't sell in 2–3 weeks will probably have to be given away or you'll have to pay to have it removed.
-The advice nobody wants to hear but always works: lower the price before it feels reasonable to you.
+What doesn't sell in 2–3 weeks probably has to be given away or you'll have to pay to have it taken away.
+The advice no one wants to hear but that always works: lower the price sooner than seems reasonable to you.

-A refrigerator sold for $100,000 less than expected is infinitely better than a refrigerator you have to pay to get rid of.
+A fridge sold for $100,000 less than expected is infinitely better than a fridge you have to pay to get rid of.
 And if you have many items, create a storefront on Colombia Move with everything visible under your name — buyers searching for "used furniture Bogotá" or "furnished apartment" can find you more easily when everything is in one profile.

 How to Avoid Scams When Buying and Selling on Facebook Marketplace in Colombia — warning signs, secure payment methods, and what to do if something goes wrong.